Dark Mode

 How Long Does It Take To Renew Your Green Card?

-Renewing your 10-year Green Card takes approximately five to eight months.
+Renewing your 10-year Green Card takes approximately 19 months.

 Various factors can affect your Green Card renewal timeline, including: